pascalpp/pascal.com/src/lib/diary/2024-06-12-string-comparison-with-trie/page.md

 I thought maybe I should find a shorter word list.
 The Scrabble dictionary contains a lot of words, many of which nobody ever uses, let's be honest.
 So I found an npm package called [`is-word`](https://www.npmjs.com/package/is-word) that has a few different dictionaries, one of which is a list of American English words.
 Filtering out all the proper nouns in that list yielded {americanEnglishDictionary.length.toLocaleString()} words.
 Still way too many to make a dent in the processing time.

 While poking around in the source of that package, I noticed it was using a `Trie` construct for checking words.
 I never properly studied computer science, so while I had heard of tries (trees? try's? triés?), I had never used them, or had a need to.
-So as a learning I cribbed from there and ported the Trie idea into typescript.
+So as a learning exercise I cribbed from there and ported the Trie idea into typescript.

 <aside style="--aside-span: 12;">
 <details open>